KatharineME/how_to_create_video/README.md

 ## Idea

-List in Reminders
+Make draft post (hidden) on personal website that will become the script

 ## Script

-Post on personal website
+Write in draft post on personal website

 ## Film